Romanian Orthodox Church: In Moldova

-Organization
+Organization and leadership

-The Romanian Orthodox Church is organized in the form of the Romanian Patriarchate.
-The highest hierarchical, canonical and dogmatical authority of the Romanian Orthodox Church is the Holy Synod.
+The ROC is organized in the form of the Romanian Patriarchate.
+The highest hierarchical, canonical and dogmatical authority of the ROC is the Holy Synod.

-There are six Orthodox Metropolitanates, ten archbishoprics and fifteen bishoprics in Romania, and more than twelve thousand priests and deacons, servant fathers of ancient altars from parishes, monasteries and social centres.
+There are ten Orthodox Metropolitanates, twenty archbishoprics, twenty-three bishoprics in total, of which four metropolitans and nine bishops administer the Church services for the Romanian Diaspora in Europe, the Americas, Asia and Oceania.
+An estimated number of over twelve thousand altar servers in parishes, monasteries and social centres of the Church.
 Almost 400 monasteries exist inside the country, staffed by some 3,500 monks and 5,000 nuns.
-Three Diasporan Metropolitanates and two Diasporan Bishoprics function outside Romania proper.
 As of 2004, there are, inside Romania, fifteen theological universities where more than ten thousand students (some of them from Bessarabia, Bukovina and Serbia benefiting from a few Romanian fellowships) currently study for a theological degree.
 More than 14,500 churches (traditionally named "lăcașe de cult", or houses of worship) exist in Romania for the Romanian Orthodox believers.
 As of 2002, almost 1,000 of those were either in the process of being built or rebuilt.

+Current leadership

+The patriarchal chair is currently held by His Beatitude Daniel, Archbishop of Bucharest, Metropolitan of Muntenia and Dobrudja, Locum Tenens of Caesarea in Cappadocia and Patriarch of the ROC.
+The title of Locum tenens of Caesarea in Cappadocia is a titular office granted in 1776 by Ecumenical Patriarch Sophronius II to the holder of the office of Metropolitan of Ungro-Wallachia, the precursor position of the Orthodox Church to the today Patriarchate of Romania.